 What is religion news?

-Religion news can be any story in which religion, faith, spirituality or ethics plays a significant role.
+Religion news can be any story in which religion, faith, spirituality, beliefs, values or ethics plays a significant role.
 This includes:

 Breaking news, investigative reporting, trend stories, features, profiles and analysis.

 International, national and local news, politics, sports, business, education, crime, arts and entertainment, science, health, lifestyles, fashion, travel, food and more.